 What is it?

-The timeline view displays information about Flutter frames.
+The timeline view offers timing and performance information for activity in your application.
 It consists of three parts, each increasing in granularity.

 - CPU profiler

 The timeline view also supports importing and exporting of timeline data files.
 For more information, see the Import and export section.